LesleyLai/blog/contents/blog/delve_into_cpp/en.md

 Now it is time to put C++ into practical usage.
 C++ is used for diverse purposes, and using C++ in specific areas is probably more critical than the C++ language itself.
-It is perhaps also a good time to spend some time on the broader C++ ecosystems, like unit test libraries such as [Catch2](https://github.com/catchorg/Catch2), build system generators such as [CMake](https://cmake.org/), and package managers such as [Conan](https://conan.io/).
+It is perhaps also a good time to spend some time on the broader C++ ecosystems, like testing libraries such as [Catch2](https://github.com/catchorg/Catch2), build system generators such as [CMake](https://cmake.org/), and package managers such as [Conan](https://conan.io/) or [vcpkg](https://github.com/microsoft/vcpkg).

 Another thing to consider is to start learning another programming language, especially for folks who only know C++ at this point.